Pr0Ger/SGSB/README.md

 ## Commands

+- `sgsb.py auth` — Authenticate in Dropbox.
+All saves after authentication will be stored in Dropbox folder.
 - `sgsb.py backup` — Backup saves for games selected in task.ini
 - `sgsb.py list` — Show list of games
 - `sgsb.py restore` — Restore saves for games selected in task.ini